 My own experience

 I have suffered from migraines for almost 20 years.
 My triggers were straightforward to figure out, but not so easy to manage.
 My migraines can be triggered by cheese, chocolate and the big bad word – stress!
 Following an absence from work due to a particularly unpleasant migraine, I mentioned that they can be caused by stress.
 This resulted in all kinds of alarm bells going off, a referral to occupational health and funnily enough, created extra stress for me to endure.
-Needless to say, that this course of action was neither necessary nor helpful, but procedures must be followed, especially if you mention the ‘s’ word.
+This course of action was neither necessary nor helpful, but procedures must be followed, especially if you mention the ‘s’ word.

 Migraine at Work